pakhchau/leadgen_AI/README.md

-When the `openai_agents` package is installed and imported, `run_agent()` will construct an `Agent` with a set of tools to fetch jobs, generate queries, search the web and store leads.
+When the `openai_agents` package is installed and imported, `run_agent()` will construct an `Agent` with a set of tools to fetch jobs, generate queries, search the web, optionally fetch raw HTML pages using a custom `browse_page` tool and store leads.
 If the Agents SDK is not installed, it falls back to the original manual workflow.